 How Often Should We Update Diagrams?

 Treat diagrams as living artifacts.
 Update them when there is a meaningful architectural change—adding a service, changing a critical integration, or altering data boundaries.
-Tying updates to PRs and planning cycles helps keep diagrams accurate.
+Tying updates to pull requests and planning cycles helps keep diagrams accurate.

 Biggest Mistake Teams Make